Most Dangerous Cancers in Men and Women

 Lung & Bronchus

 Lung and bronchial cancer causes more deaths in the U.S. than any other type of cancer in both men and women.
-Although survival rates have increased over the years due to improved treatments, the outlook is still bleak.
-The five-year survival rate is only 22%.
+Although survival rates have increased over the years due to improved treatments, the outlook is still poor compared with many other cancers.
+The five-year survival rate is only 28%.

 Breast